Introduction and bio

 I love football.
 Probably playing more than watching.
 I play two times a week in two different leagues.
 With friends, we play together for ~10 years in the same team - Szturmowcy which means Stormtroopers.
 It may, or may not be connected with our accuracy when shooting on the goal ;)

-I'm also a dad which is more challenging than whatever you'll read on this blog.
-One day I'll tell you what I have learned from my son about front-end development.
+I'm also a dad of two which is more challenging than whatever you'll read on this blog.
+One day I'll tell you what I have learned from my older son about front-end development.

 One message before you go